This chapter reflects on the nature and limitations of ethics.

 # Formalizing the World

 # Moral EntitiesWe will now define the beings that can be involved in offenses.
-The following picture gives an idea of the subsequent technical definitions:
+The picture on the right gives an idea of the subsequent technical definitions.

 - A dead person’s property is transferred to the heir as stated in the will.